BR British Rail Crimson & Cream

 protection behind a failed train).

-provide a clear run into Tonbridge as well.
-Furthermore, the operating
+needed to provide a clear run into Tonbridge as well.
+Furthermore, the

-department would not want to risk needing to recover a stranded train let alone
+operating department would not want to risk needing to recover a stranded train

-a mail train; train crew would have a lot of explaining to do as well!
+let alone a mail train; train crew would have a lot of explaining to do as

 During the 1980s many of the MLV vehicles struggled to undertake